 Envision Virgin Racing

 One of the first teams to enter the series, Virgin Racing have established themselves as a regular contender on the grid.
-The team has finished third on three occasions in the teams' standings, while also registering 11 victories in total since 2014.
+The team has finished third on three occasions in the Teams' standings, while also registering 11 victories in total since 2014.

-Last season saw the team finish fourth with Sam Bird and Robin Frijns in their ranks, with the former being replaced by Nick Cassidy for 2021.
+Last season saw the team finish fourth, with Sam Bird and Robin Frijns in their ranks, with the former being replaced by Nick Cassidy for 2021.

 The British marque joined the series in 2016 with Panasonic as their main sponsor.
 Since then the team have failed to leave much an impression on the series, winning their first race at the 2019 Rome ePrix thanks to Mitch Evans.
-The New Zealander added a second race win to his tally at last season's Mexico City ePrix, but the team could only muster a seventh place finish in the team standings.
+The New Zealander added a second race win to his tally at last season's Mexico City ePrix, but the team could only muster a seventh-place finish in the standings.

 Evans is back in 2021 and will be joined by Sam Bird.

-Alexander Sims and Alex Lynn are tasked with helping the team back up the field in 2021.
+Sims and Alex Lynn are tasked with helping the team back up the field in 2021.

 Mercedes Benz EQ

-One of the newer entries on the gird, the Mercedes team made their Formula E debut last season.
+One of the newer entries on the grid, the Mercedes team made their Formula E debut last season.
 Backed by the successful Mercedes F1 team, Stoffel Vandoorne took home their maiden victory at the season-ending Berlin ePrix ahead of teammate Nyck de Vries.

 Both men are back in 2021 as the team look to emulate the success of their F1 counterparts.